gogamid/manual-tests/IOS/Map/Windowed/infoButton.md

 ### S1: Expected Result

 * [ ] Redirection to General page of machine
-* [ ] both machine name on the map and in general page are same
+* [ ] both machine name on the map and in general page are same: "Demo Device EdMe"

 ***